 We use 8 years of Danish administrative data from January 2011 to December 2018.
 All firms in Denmark have to report wages and hours for every employee to the national tax agency.
-This information is reported monthly and is recorded in the BFL register.8 The register contains unique identifiers for both the employees and firms allowing us to link the data to other administrative data at Statistics Denmark.
+This information is reported monthly and is recorded in the BFL register.
+The register contains unique identifiers for both the employees and firms allowing us to link the data to other administrative data at Statistics Denmark.
 We aggregate the data to monthly frequency (summing across multiple jobs) and include all labor income before taxes.

 As is common in the literature on income dynamics, we focus our analysis on primeage male workers with a strong attachment to the labor market.
 This is beneficial in terms of making the sample more homogeneous, but it comes at a cost in terms of a loss of representativeness.
-Specifically, we use males from the cohorts 1956-1978 in the age span 35-60 ensuring at least 6 years of longitudinal data.
+Specifically, we use males from the birth cohorts 1956-1978 in the age span 35-60 ensuring at least 6 years of longitudinal data.
 We further require that individuals are always in the annual income register, are never self-employed, and never retire in our sample period.
 We define self-employed as individuals having more than 20,000 DKK in annual profits from own firms.
-Finally, we remove individuals who at any point in the sample period have an annual labor income above 3 million DKK9, earn more than 500,000 DKK in a single month, or who are not full-time-employed in at least half of the months in which they are observed.
+Finally, we remove individuals who at any point in the sample period have an annual labor income above 3 million DKK, earn more than 500,000 DKK in a single month, or who are not full-time-employed in at least half of the months in which they are observed.
 We define an individual to be full-time employed in a given month if his reported hours are above 95 percent of the standard full-time measure of 160.33 hours, and simultaneously have labor income in excess of 10,000 DKK.
 An individual is denoted unemployed if his monthly income is missing or less than 1,000 DKK.
-Details of the sample selection process are described in Table B.1 in the
+Details of the sample selection process are described in Table B.1 in the Online Supplemental Material.
+We end up with a sample of about 400,000 male workers who are observed for around 93 months on average.
+About 90 percent of the observations are full-time employed, and 2.7 percent are unemployed.
+We calculate growth rates as log-differences for all employed observations.
+To maintain the large share of zero-growth observations, which are key to our analysis of the frequency of income shocks, we do not perform initial regressions to remove potential effects of individual characteristics.
+We winsorize observations at the 0.1th and 99.9th percentiles to avoid potential problems with outliers.
+We keep unemployment spells with zero income in the data and augment the baseline model with an unemployment process, when we evaluate the model fit of annual income growth in Section 4.5.
+To reduce the influence of seasonality, we only use data for February, March, and August through November when calculating 1-month growth rates.

-8 The data has also been used by Kreiner et al. (2014) and Kreiner et al. (2016) to study intertemporal shifting of income before and after a tax reform.
+&lt;sup>5 The data has also been used by Kreiner et al. (2014) and Kreiner et al. (2016) to study intertemporal shifting of income before and after a tax reform.
 We exclude the years 2008-2010 to avoid our estimates to be too affected by the financial crisis.

-$^{^9\,}$ In the sample period, the USD-DKK exchange rate has fluctuated in the range 5-7.
+&lt;sup>6 In the sample period, the USD-DKK exchange rate has fluctuated in the range 5-7.